MonikaSData/Election_Analysis/README.md

 **The Analysis should include the following information:**
 1. The total number of votes cast
+2. The voter turnout for each county
+3. The percentage of votes from each county out of the total count
+4. The county with the highest turnout
-2. A complete list of candidates who received votes
+5. A complete list of candidates who received votes
-3. The percentage of votes each candidate won
+6. The percentage of votes each candidate won
-4. The total number of votes each candidate won
+7. The total number of votes each candidate won
-5. The winner of the election based on popular vote
+8. The winner of the election based on popular vote

 ## Resources
 - Data Source: [election_results.csv](Resources/election_results.csv)